1 Queen Bed | 160sq/ft

 All tents are identical in design and come with their own fire pit & grill, outdoor twinkle lights, a picnic table, two Muskoka chairs, and share a dock at the water’s edge.
 Paddleboards can be rented on-site for an additional fee.

-Due to the realities of this site and the safety risks involved, we do not recommend this tent for families with children under the age of 6.
+Due to the realities near the quarry at this site and the safety risks involved, we recommend parents of small children take extreme caution when visiting the lake.
 Pups are also only permitted on specific “pet-friendly” sites.
 See the “Be Aware” section below for more detail.

 Access: Drive-in Access Remoteness: Low

 ☼ We require a 2-night minimum stay / 3-nights on long weekends